Free Visual Schedule for Kids

 • Allows for change to be introduced easily

 Visual schedules can be extremely helpful for children with disabilities, but any child can benefit from a visual schedule structure.
+Each card has a visual picture and simple wording that emphasizes what the child needs to work on or do next.

 However, homeschool mama, I want to emphasize something to you.
 You are not married to any of the homeschool decisions and routines that you start at the beginning of a school year.
 If a visual schedule does not seem to work for your family, or it becomes a burden, then change it!
 Junk it!
 If you need to pivot, then do so.
 Remember, you are in charge.